andrew2002zhao/controls_project/rb1_ros2_description/README.md

 **To use this package**

-1) clone it from git@github.com:andrew2002zhao/controls_project.git into src/
+1) Clone it from git@github.com:andrew2002zhao/controls_project.git into src/
-2) build with
+2) Build with
 ```
-cd ~/ros2_ws/src/ && colcon build
+cd ~/ros2_ws/ && colcon build
 ```
-3) source the package with
+3) Source the package with
 ```
 cd ~/ros2_ws && source install/setup.bash
 ```

-4) run the package with
+4) Run the package with

 ```
 ros2 launch rb1_ros2_description rb1_ros2_xacro.launch.py